glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## This project is big!
 Will it take a long time to rebrand? {#this-project-is-big-will-it-take-a-long-time-to-rebrand}
-The 0.x releases fork the GNU Image Manipulation Program v2.x.
+The 0.x releases fork the GNU Image Manipulation Program v2.10.x.
 These initial versions focus on re-branding, tweaking the existing UI, fixing upstream bugs and improving Windows support.

-The 1.x releases will be "long term supportable" versions of the 0.x releases.
+The 1.x releases will be "long term supportable" and fork from GNU Manipulation Program v3.0.x.
 These will be well-documented, provide better foreign language translations and make non-breaking iterative changes.

 The 2.x releases will use a brand new GUI we have written from scratch while still relying on the underlying GEGL and BABL libraries that GNU Image Manipulation Program does.
 That effort will take a number of years, so this will be worked on in parallel while we continue with the 1.x releases.